Toolkit

 Tips for using prompts well

-- Keep the session moving; not every prompt will apply to every story
+- Keep the session moving.
+Not every prompt will apply to every story.

-- Use prompts as conversation starters, not as rigid criteria
+- Use prompts as conversation starters, not as rigid criteria.

-- Rotate which prompts you use each sprint to keep the thinking fresh
+- Rotate which prompts you use each sprint to keep the thinking fresh.

-- If a prompt surfaces a big unknown, tag the story and investigate later rather than derailing the session
+- If a prompt surfaces a big unknown, tag the story and investigate later rather than derailing the session.

-- Check for trade-offs; changes that reduce technical impact should not compromise accessibility, security, or core functionality.
+- Check for trade-offs: changes that reduce technical impact should not compromise accessibility, security, or core functionality.

 Example